 Learning Chinese Mandarin

 Different systems of romanization have been used in the teaching and learning of Chinese Mandarin.
-For the beginning student, romanization is an excellent way to represent sounds in a language that has a writing system very different from Western languages.
-This article will present an overview of Mandarin, and then examine the advantages and disadvantages of using romanization.
+For the elementary student, romanization is an excellent way to represent sounds in a language that has a writing system very different from Western languages.
+This article will present an overview of Mandarin, and then examine the advantages and disadvantages of using a romanization system.

 For most of my life, I have been using Chinese Mandarin almost as a second language.
-It has been very interesting and challenging for me and other Westerners to learn and use.
+It has been fascinating and challenging for other Westerners and me to learn and use.
 This is because Mandarin is very different from Western Indo-European languages.
-What makes Chinese Mandarin challenging for Westerners is that it is a tonal language, and it employs character writing very foreign from the Latin alphabets which most Western languages use.
+What makes Chinese Mandarin challenging for Westerners is that it is a tonal language, and it employs character writing very foreign to the Latin alphabets that most Western languages use.
 The phonemes and grammar of Chinese Mandarin are also different from Western languages.

 What Is Chinese Mandarin?